 Complementary (not shared) goals and skills of stakeholders is the key to making each individual project work.

-Identifying and satisfying each stakeholder’s goals is essential to keeping their long term participation.
-Each project will have to address their individual stakeholder’s “What’s in it for me?” need for measurable benefits – within the language and framework of that stakeholder.
-For example, some stakeholders will be more motivated by environmental outcomes, others by employment, others by a desire for social justice or simply improvements to their lifestyle.
+Identifying and satisfying each stakeholder's goals is essential to keeping their long term participation.
+Each project will have to address their individual stakeholder's “What's in it for me?” need for measurable benefits – within the language and framework of that stakeholder.
+For example, some stakeholders will be more motivated by environmental issues, others by employment, others by a desire for social justice or simply improvements to their lifestyle.

 The resources each stakeholder brings to the project are likely to coincide with their goals.
-For example, a council that needs to meet targets to increase urban canopy could provide street trees and the knowledge of which plants are best suited to each area.
+For example, a council that needs to meet targets to increase urban canopy can provide street trees and the knowledge of which plants are best suited to each area.

-Every project will need its local champion – a person, group, or organisation, with the focus, drive and initiative to make that project work within their own community.
+Every project needs its local champion – a person, group, or organisation, with the focus, drive and initiative to make that project work within their own community.

-Although the number of stakeholders and the role each plays may vary slightly, below are key stakeholders and participants.
+Although the number of stakeholders and the role each plays may vary slightly, below are some key stakeholders and participants.
 Select those relevant to your project.